mochoabuilds/-cognition-/README.md

 ## 5 DISCUSSION

-## APPENDIX: BI-DIRECTIONAL COMMUNICATIONS, ETC.
+## APPENDIX: BI-DIRECTIONAL COMMUNICATIONS

-* In this section we describe how we send and recieve event triggered messages between cloud and device, request system logs and conduct model updates.
+* In this section we describe how we send and recieve event triggered messages between cloud and device / request system logs / conduct model updates.

 ## SANDBOX